amitdar/Z-Ray-Docs/DataCollection.md

 ## zrayExtension
 Class for declaring a new extension.
 Serves as the main API for defining trace actions and metadata.
 This class can be instantiated for as many extensions as necessary.

-**NOTE:** By default, ZRayExtension is disabled, meaning that all future calls to ‘traceFunction’ or ‘traceFile’ will be queued until the extension is enabled.
+**NOTE:** By default, ZRayExtension is disabled, meaning that all future calls to 'traceFunction' or 'traceFile' will be queued until the extension is enabled.

 ```php
 <?php